chain-notes-brussels/chain-notes-snap/README.md

 ### Zerion

-We deployed our contracts on Zerio testnet.
+We deployed our contracts on Zero testnet.
 Also we added custom config for the network on the frontend, since it was not available in viem and scaffold by default.
 - [Manual network config](https://github.com/chain-notes-brussels/chain-notes-snap/blob/d71b19303b4d260dab5b9d66f40d89af665c750b/packages/nextjs/utils/scaffold-eth/morechains.ts)
 - [Notes.sol on Zero](https://explorer.zero.network/address/0x83277E9FE7Cc93Ad2D5986b87659A6fa80A48Ac0)